skeeto/passphrase2pgp/README.md

     $ passphrase2pgp -u "..." -a -p > Real-Name.asc

+Determine `-u` from the environment so that you don't need to type it out every time you use passphrase2pgp:

+    $ export REALNAME="Real Name"
+    $ export EMAIL="name@example.com"
+    $ passphrase2pgp -a -p > Real-Name.asc

 Generate a private key and save it to a file in OpenPGP format for later use below: